-At St Cuthbert's Catholic High School we address Literacy in a cross-curricular way driven by the Learning Lead for Literacy and the English Department following the guidelines established in our whole school Literacy policy.
+At St Cuthbert's Catholic High School we address Literacy and Numeracy in a cross-curricular way driven by the Learning Leads for Literacy and Numeracy.

-Creating a Reading Culture is very much at the forefront of our whole school ethos.
-Year 7 in particular benefit from the many advantages of the Accelerated Reader scheme which promotes a love of books and reading as well as, at the same time, continually testing and monitoring understanding of vocabulary, character, setting and theme.
-For the less able readers we have a mentoring system in place whereby a team of Year 11 students (our “Literacy Leaders”) link up with Year 7 students during morning registration to help them with their reading.
-The school LRB (Library) is a hub of activity as a learning resource base and an excellent environment, in which students can read quietly for pleasure and to engage in private study.
-The school librarian is on hand both before and after school as well as at lunchtime, to assist students with the selection of their books and the activities they are completing.
+Reading: Creating a reading culture is very much at the forefront of our whole school ethos.
+Year 7 in particular benefit from the many advantages of the Accelerated Reader scheme, which promotes a love of books and reading, along with continually testing and monitoring understanding of vocabulary, character, setting and theme.
+The recently refurbished school LRB (Library) is a hub of activity as a learning resource base and an excellent environment, in which students can read quietly for pleasure and to engage in private study.
+The school librarian is on hand both before and after school, as well as at lunchtime, to assist students with the selection of their books and the activities they are completing.

-All teachers work to a whole school policy of “marking for literacy” whereby written work is marked not only for its content but also for its accuracy in spelling, punctuation and grammar.
+All teachers work to a whole school policy of “marking for literacy” in which written work is marked for both its content and its accuracy in spelling, punctuation and grammar.
 There is an annual audit/scrutiny of exercise books to monitor this and every Curriculum Leader must look for this when undertaking their regular work scrutiny.

-Finally, there is a strong link between Key Stage 2 and 3 in terms of the national agenda and its focus on improving students’ understanding and application of spelling, punctuation and grammar.
-The Learning Lead for Literacy has experience of teaching in both KS1 and KS2 and has attended INSET designed for primary schools, has been to visit feeder primary schools to observe literacy lessons and we are about to engage in a collaborative project with a number of local schools, aimed at investigating the best approaches to use when developing the technical accuracy of our students.
+There is a strong link between Key Stage 2 and 3 in terms of the national agenda and its focus on improving students’ understanding and application of spelling, punctuation and grammar.
+The Learning Lead for Literacy has experience of teaching in both KS1 and KS2 and has attended INSET designed for the primary phase.
+Furthermore, visits have been made to feeder primary schools to observe literacy lessons and we are about to engage in a collaborative project with a number of local schools, aimed at investigating the best approaches to use when developing the technical accuracy of our students.
 The explicit teaching of SPAG has now become a major focus in English at Key Stage 3 with the introduction of focused activities designed to improve students’ accuracy in spelling, punctuation and grammar.
 These are also implicit in lessons to provide students with an opportunity to apply their skills when writing independently.